Akki-soni/Password-Toggle-Web/README.md

 </p>

 <p align="center">
-  A simple weather application built using HTML, CSS, and JavaScript.
-This app allows users to get real-time weather information for any city around the world.
+  A simple Password Toggle feature built using HTML, CSS, and JavaScript.
+This functionality allows users to show or hide their password input when entering it into a form.
 </p>

 ## 🚀 Features

-- ***Fetches real-time weather data using a third-party API.***
+- ***Toggle between showing and hiding the password field.***
-- ***Displays temperature, humidity, wind speed, and weather conditions.***
+- ***Enhances user experience by providing a way to verify the entered password.***
-- ***User-friendly interface with responsive design.***
+- ***Responsive and clean UI design.***
-- ***Search functionality to find weather details by city name.***
+- ***Easy to integrate into any web form.***

 ## 🛠️ Technologies Used